curl/everything-curl/usingcurl-verbose.md

     curl -w "formatted string" http://example.com/

-... and you can also have curl read that string from a given file instead if you prefix the string with '@':
+…and you can also have curl read that string from a given file instead if you prefix the string with '@':

     curl -w @filename http://example.com/

-... or even have curl read the string from stdin if you use '-' as filename:
+…or even have curl read the string from stdin if you use '-' as filename:

     curl -w @- http://example.com/